mattfsourcecode/bootstrapper-script-generator/README.md

 ## Overview

-A command-line interface tool that generates a shell script to reproduce an entire project's directory structure, customizable to accept arguments for conditional inclusion or exclusion of specified contents and additional script execution.
+A command-line interface tool that generates a shell script to reproduce an entire project's directory structure.
+The script can be customized to accept arguments for the conditional inclusion or exclusion of specified contents and additional script execution, providing flexibility for framework development.

 ## Install globally